 The number of charging stations is rapidly growing.
-Besides Tesla, Electrify America is using Volkswagen settlement money to install 3100 high speed DC chargers throughout the country by the end of 2021.
-The latest is a bank of high speed chargers installed at the Bank of America parking lot in downtown Lake Oswego..
-Chargepoint, the world's largest charging company, has over 90,000 chargers installed globally with a goal of 2.5 million by 2025
+Besides Tesla, Electrify America is using Volkswagen settlement money to install high speed DC chargers.
+Currently there are 3500 installed including a bank of four high speed chargers at the Bank of America parking lot in downtown Lake Oswego.

 Locally PGE has opened new Electric Avenues in Milwaukie, Hillsboro and Wilsonville and is offering financial incentives of \$500 for home and commercial chargers.
-In Lake Oswego the number of charging locations is rapidly expanding to the point where there are now more charging stations (17) than gasoline stations (11).
-See the list www.losn.org/ev/Lochargers.pdf
+In Lake Oswego the number of charging locations is rapidly expanding to the point where there are now more charging stations (18) than gasoline stations (11).
+See the list https://losn.org/wp-content/uploads/2022/07/LOchargers.pdf

-The city now offers public charging at City Hall and the Maintenance Center in addition to the city owned charger on A and Second streets.
 A great way to keep track of this expanding list of chargers is to use the Chargeway app or the Plugshare app to find what chargers are available anywhere in the country.